davidstalnaker/mcp4728/README.md

 This crate is guaranteed to compile on stable Rust 1.65 and up.
 It _might_ compile with older versions but that may change in any new patch release.

+With the `async` feature on, `embedded-hal-async` has an MSRV of 1.75.

 ## License